antonsolomko/virtonomics/README.md

 # virtonomics
-Virtonomics framework.
+#Virtonomics framework in Python.

-Virtonomics is a multiplayer business simulation game (see virtonomica.ru for details).
+Virtonomics is a multiplayer browser business simulation game (see [the game website](https://virtonomica.ru/) for details).

-Based on the API provided by the game, the framework allows to automate some basic game actions.
+The framework automates some basic game actions.
+It is based on the API provided by the game.

-One can automate more complicated actions by inheriting from the class Virta.
+The core functionality is implemented in class Virta of virtonomics.py.

+Class MyVirta (inherited from Virta), illustrates automation of more complicated actions.
+It is specific for the author's company and serves as an example only.